 Make It in Connecticut

 As the demand increases for a more skilled manufacturing labor force, you may be faced with the prospect of losing some of your most experienced employees.
-To keep your workforce robust, your company will need specialized training for new hires as well as those who are moving up in the ranks.
+To keep a robust workforce, specialized training is beneficial for new hires, as well as those who are moving up in the ranks.
 CCTC understands manufacturing and the needs of manufacturers.
 We can provide your employees with the practical training that helps them hone and expand their skill set.

 Here are some of the courses we offer manufacturers, along with course descriptions:CNC Machining I